canonical/k8s-snap/docs/src/snap/explanation/epa.md

    across namespaces.
 This helps manage and isolate resource usage effectively.
 -  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of real-time workloads.
-Metrics include CPU usage, latency, and task scheduling times, which help in optimising and troubleshooting real-time applications.
+Metrics include CPU usage, latency and task scheduling times, which help in optimising and troubleshooting real-time applications.
 -  **Security and Isolation**: Security contexts and isolation mechanisms ensure that real-time workloads are protected and run in a controlled